-Now, from here, you could definitely go on and glue all of your moulding in place and cut everything at once.
+Now, from here, you could definitely go on and glue all of your molding in place and cut everything at once.
 I chose not to do that because…

-a) I didn’t want to waste a ton of expensive decorative moulding if I made a wrong cut
+a) I didn't want to waste a ton of expensive decorative molding if I made a wrong cut

-b) I wanted to conserve as much of that decorative moulding as possible, and
+b) I wanted to conserve as much of that decorative molding as possible, and

-c) I didn’t want to accidentally split the extra moulding while cutting.
+c) I didn't want to accidentally split the extra molding while cutting.